SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Environments

-\textbf{Problem Description } The Resource Task Network (RTN) is a foundational model for scheduling production operations in process industries such as chemical processes \cite{pantelides1994unified}.
-It represents the system as a network of materials (e.g., raw materials, intermediates, and final products) and processing steps, called \textit{tasks}, which transform input materials into outputs.
-Each task is executed in discrete quantities known as \textit{batches} and requires specific \textit{equipment units} (e.g., reactors or mixers) to operate.
-In \texttt{RTNEnv}, the agent controls the batch size of each task at every time step across a finite horizon, aiming to fulfill product demand, minimize cost, and respect system constraints.
-The environment simulates the dynamics of a batch-processing facility, where materials are produced, consumed, and stored, and where the reuse of equipment is delayed by task durations.
-Safety is embedded into the environment: the agent must prevent actions that deplete material inventories below safe levels or allocate tasks to unavailable equipment, thereby avoiding operational failures and constraint violations.
+\textbf{Problem Description} The Resource Task Network (RTN) \citep{pantelides1994unified} is a foundational model for scheduling in process industries such as chemical manufacturing and oil and gas refining.
+It represents the system as a network of materials (reactants, intermediates, products, and equipment) and processing steps (\textit{tasks}) that transform inputs into outputs.
+Each task is executed in discrete quantities (\textit{batches}) and requires specific equipment units.
+In \texttt{RTNEnv}, the agent controls task-level batch sizes at each timestep over a finite horizon to meet demand while minimizing cost under constraints.
+The environment captures inventory dynamics, delayed production, and equipment reuse governed by task durations.

+The State Task Network (STN) extends RTN by explicitly modeling task–equipment assignments and material \textit{states}.
+Each task must be executed on a compatible unit with unit-specific durations and capacity bounds.
+In \texttt{STNEnv}, the agent selects task–equipment pairings and batch sizes at each timestep.
+This introduces explicit equipment occupancy, pair-specific processing durations, and compatibility constraints, yielding a more structured and constrained scheduling problem.

-\textbf{State Space} The state includes current inventory levels of all materials (reactants, intermediates, products, equipment); scheduled future deliveries of products and intermediates from in-progress tasks; upcoming product demands from time $t$ to $T$ right-padded with zeros.
+\textbf{State Space} In both environments, the state includes: (i) inventory levels of all materials (RTN) or states (STN), including equipment; (ii) a buffer of pending outputs representing delayed deliveries from in-progress tasks; and (iii) future product demand from time $t$ to $T$, right-padded with zeros.

-\textbf{Action Space} The action is a continuous vector with one entry per task, representing the batch size to be executed.
+\textbf{Action Space} In \texttt{RTNEnv}, the action is a continuous vector with one entry per task, representing batch sizes.
+In \texttt{STNEnv}, the action is a continuous matrix over task–equipment pairs, representing batch sizes executed on specific units, subject to compatibility and capacity constraints.

-\textbf{Transition Dynamics} applies task stoichiometry to update inventories; schedules delivery of materials and consumption and return of equipment, clips or nullifies actions to enforce inventory bounds and equipment availability;.

-\textbf{Cost} The environment penalizes: falling below the minimum or exceeding the maximum inventory for any material; dispatching a task when insufficient equipment is available;